supload/technical-whitepaper/technical-whitepaper.md

 1. **Payment Scalability -** Integration with the Lightning Network on the Bitcoin and Litecoin blockchains.
 This will facilitate near realtime micropayments to Supload users as their content is generating pageviews.
 Think of it as streaming payments.
 2. **Permanent Decentralized Storage -** All uploads to Supload will be permanently stored in the uncensorable IPFS data network.
 Your images and videos can never be removed.
 3. **Decentralized Computation -** Utilizing the proposed Plasma smart contract framework on the Ethereum blockchain, computation of the current website state (new posts, votes, user authorization, moderation) will be available on our own public blockchain.
 Computation by miners will be rewarded with the SUP token.
 4. **Decentralized Image and Video Compression -** User experience still needs to be a priority.
 Heavy computation needs to be done to separate large video files into small chunks to facilitate different resolution playback depending on available bandwidth.
-Images need to be compressed to different resolutions to enable fast loading on slower internet connections and smaller mobile screens.
+Images need to be compressed to different resolutions to enable fast loading on slower Internet connections and smaller mobile screens.
 The Golem Project is a possible solution to renting CPU time from a network of users to run the necessary computation.